zfq212git/zfq212git.github.io/_posts/2018-02-09-Lesson-from-kivy installing-Mac.md

 ---
-title: Lessons from installing Kivy (Mac)
+title: A little experience from installing Kivy (Mac)
 date: 2018-02-09 13:30:30
 ---